Bloor Street: Route description

-In the downtown, Bloor Street serves as the northern edge of the University of Toronto campus, and is host to several historic sites, including the Bata Shoe Museum, the Royal Conservatory of Music, and the southern edge of Yorkville, in an area now known as the Bloor Street Culture Corridor.
+In the downtown, Bloor Street serves as the northern edge of the University of Toronto's St. George campus, and is host to several historic sites, including the Bata Shoe Museum, the Royal Conservatory of Music, the Royal Ontario Museum (ROM), and the southern edge of Yorkville, in an area now known as the Bloor Street Culture Corridor.

 West of the university, which extends to Spadina Avenue, Bloor Street runs through a diverse series of neighbourhoods such as The Annex, Koreatown, Dufferin Grove, Brockton, Roncesvalles, High Park and Runnymede.
 It generally retains its commercial character, and serves as the main shopping area for most of these communities.
 Numerous sections of the street have named 'business improvement areas' such as Bloorcourt Village, Bloordale Village and Bloor West Village.

 In Toronto's west end, Bloor Street criss-crosses Dundas Street twice, between Lansdowne Avenue and Keele Street and again in the "Six Points" area of Islington–City Centre West near Kipling Avenue.
 Markland Wood is the westernmost residential community in the city of Toronto.
 Through Mississauga, Bloor Street runs through the residential neighbourhoods of Applewood and Mississauga Valleys, and terminates at Central Parkway, about one kilometre east of Hurontario Street.
-Central Parkway itself has a 90° east-west to north-south bend at the terminus of Bloor Street, with the east-west leg effectively continuing its course westerly as far as Erindale Station Road, where it curves back north.
+Central Parkway itself has a 90° east-west to north–south bend at the terminus of Bloor Street, with the east–west leg effectively continuing its course westerly as far as Erindale Station Road, where it curves back north.

 Until 1998, Bloor Street was designated as Highway 5 from Kipling Avenue east to the Don River.
 Like many urban stretches of provincial highways, it was formally decommissioned as a connecting link (meaning it was already under municipal jurisdiction) that year.